Tomás Gómez

 Tomás Gómez Franco (born 27 March 1968) is a Spanish politician and member of the Spanish Socialist Workers' Party (PSOE), former Secretary-General of the PSOE Madrid branch.
 Until 2013, Gomez served as a member of the Senate of Spain.
 In October 2010 he was selected as the PSOE candidate for President of Madrid in the 2011 assembly elections.
 However, the PSOE received their worst ever result in those elections.

-On 11 February 2015, he was dismissed from the PSOE regional leadership by the party's Secretary-General Pedro Sánchez after suspicions of Gómez being involved in a corruption scandal during his time as Mayor of Parla.
+On 11 February 2015, he was dismissed from the PSOE regional leadership by the party's Secretary-General Pedro Sánchez after suspicions of Gómez had been involved in a corruption scandal during his time as Mayor of Parla.
 Gómez, alongside the party's regional leadership, refused to stand down and accused Sánchez of "authoritarianism", defending his personal honor and announcing possible legal actions against the party's National Executive headed by Sánchez for violating party statutes.